mrpappas/lab-rat/Interviews/Markets with Madison - Bonus Ep Life Questions with Peter Beck.md

 **Peter Beck:** If I'm at Mahia, then I'm most likely in mission control.
 You've got a headset on.

-### Starting Out in Today's Space Industry
+### Starting Out in Today's Space Industry (03:58)

 **Madison:** If you were starting out again today, what would you do and how would you do it?

-For Rocket Lab or just general in life - would it be rockets, would it be space?
+Peter Beck: For Rocket Lab or just general in life?

+Madison: Would it be rockets, would it be space?
 Where do you think that market is now?
 So far gone if somebody was starting out now in 2025?

 **Peter Beck:** No, no. I think there's a huge opportunity if someone was starting in the space industry right now.
 I think it's way easier to start in the space industry now than when I started the space industry.
 Tremendous pools of capital available, tremendous proof points that businesses can be commercial.
 We've got public companies now that have graduated from VC all the way through to public.
 So no, I think now is a super good time.

 **Madison:** Awesome.
 Thank you so much.

+Peter Beck: Easy